 Coaches can also help you unpick any fears you may have about retiring and prepare you for the change.
 Working together, you can also create new goals that will help you feel fulfilled and happy in retirement.

 Helping you establish a clear vision of what it is you want to do in this new chapter of your life, your coach may begin by asking a series of questions such as:

 - What are your feelings towards retirement?

 - How do you want to spend your retirement?

 - What lifestyle changes would you like to have when you are retired?

-The answers you provide to these questions will help your coach to establish a clear picture of how you feel and what you want from retirement at that moment in time, and will form the basis of the framework with which you will move forward.
+The answers you give will help your coach understand how you feel and what you want from retirement at that moment in time.
+This will form the basis of the framework with which you’ll move forward.

 Regular coaching sessions in the lead up to your retirement, or during your retirement, could help you to identify any fears or worries you may have so they can be resolved.
 Coaching can also help you to understand your key motivations, values, skills and interests so you have a clear picture of what you want from your life after retirement.

 If you want support in this new chapter, use our tool to find a coach you resonate with.